AnuSree98/Genshin-Analytics/README.md

 ---

 ### Limitations:
 The parent company of the game does not publish any official revenue data.
-All the data used in this project is from third-party websites.
+All the data used in this project is from a third-party website, which is operated using community-submitted data.
+And thus, revenue data is an estimate.